 Tesla cuts vehicle prices in bid to boost flagging demand

-DETROIT (AP) — With its sales slowing and its stock price tumbling, Tesla Inc. slashed prices dramatically Friday on several versions of its electric vehicles, making some of its models eligible for a new federal tax credit that could help spur buyer interest.
+With its sales slowing and its stock price tumbling, Tesla slashed prices dramatically Friday on several versions of its electric vehicles, making some of its models eligible for a new federal tax credit that could help spur buyer interest.

-Far from pleasing investors, the sharp price cuts sent Tesla shares down nearly 4% in midday trading Friday.
-Since the start of the year, the stock has plummeted more than 65%.
+Far from pleasing investors, the sharp price cuts sent Tesla shares down nearly 3% in midday trading Friday.
+Since the start of last year, the stock has plummeted more than 65%.
 Many investors fear that Tesla's sales slowdown will persist and have grown concerned about the erratic behavior of CEO Elon Musk and the distractions caused by his $44 billion purchase of Twitter.

 "I think the real driver for all of this is falling demand for Teslas," said Guidehouse Research e-Mobility analyst Sam Abuelsamid.